Stockholm & Göteborg: Reception

 In a review of Stockholm & Göteborg in Clouds and Clocks, Beppe Colli wrote that he was impressed by Cutler's drumming and Cooper's piano on "Stockholm 1", and called "Stockholm 2" a "good improvisation".
 He described "Goteborg 1" as "[s]trangely modal-sounding", with some of "the most interesting and beautiful moments on the album".
 Colli noted that the melody in Frith's "March" shows that his "affinity for certain climates pre-dated Gravity."

 Colli was a little more critical of "No More Songs", opining that when Henry Cow played rock music, they tended to be too "rigid and stiff, absolutely out of their depth, like classical musicians doing their best."
 He also complained that Hodgkinson's "Erk Gah" sounds a little too similar to his "Living in the Heart of the Beast", and found Krause's singing "quite heavy" and "bordering on kitsch in its emphasis".
 But Colli liked the instrumental section in "Erk Gah"'s last movement, which he described as "very beautiful", and said the mixing "has worked wonders in presenting at their best all the compositional elements according to their role in the whole."

 Track listing

+Original CD release

+Note: track numbers as per the CD liner notes.